Meet Our Instructors

 Missy Smith has been singing and studying music, theater, and voice since the age of 9.
 A graduate of the University of Florida with a Bachelor of Fine Arts degree in Theater Performance, she spent 8 years working and studying as an actress and singer in New York City and other regions.
 She then moved back to Florida where she received Certification from Barry University in Early Childhood Education.
 Since 2004, Miami Kids Music has proudly offered the Music Together program to over 4,500 families in the Miami-Dade, Broward and Palm Beach County areas!
 Missy is a Certified Level 2 Music Together Teacher which she earned for demonstrating achievement in musicianship, movement, parent education, and teaching the Music Together program.
 She also works for Music Together Headquarters as a Mentor for other Center Directors around the U.S. and Canada.

-Lucy Tamez is the Founder of “Bright & Smart, LLC.” a company dedicated to prepare children for a technological future.
-Bright & Smart offers children instruction and practice towards creating computer-programming skills, while getting them acquainted with designing and building robots in a teamwork environment carefully designed for them.
-Lucy holds a B.S. in Industrial Engineering Physics, and she has dedicated most of her professional life to middle and high school physics education.
-She has devoted her time to research, collecting data, software-licenses procurement, curriculum structure, modeling and field-testing of all the materials, techniques, and tools for this course.
-This includes materials from the MIT Media Lab, Carnegie Mellon Robotics Institute, and Tufts University.
-This will enrich and complement a better-suited program for children who are dealing with the new technology around computers and robots.
+Lucy Tamez is the Founder of “Bright & Smart, LLC” which was founded on the premise that all children deserve a STEM education, and therefore we dedicate ourselves to preparing girls and boys in our surrounding communities for a technological future.
+We offer them instruction and practice towards creating computer-programming skills while acquainting them with design and robot building skills in a teamwork environment carefully designed for them.
+Lucy Tamez holds a B.S. in Physics Engineering and has dedicated most of her professional life to middle and high school physics education.
+For five years, she was Head of the Department of Sciences while as an educator in Mexico.
+The twelve years since she founded Bright & Smart, LLC, she has devoted her time to research, data gathering, software-licenses procurement, curriculum structure, modeling and field-testing of all materials, techniques, and tools for the portfolios that now make up our courses.
+This includes materials from the MIT Media Lab, Carnegie Mellon Robotics Institute, Tufts Center for Engineering, Education, and Outreach.
+We believe that these skills, techniques, and materials, alongside our mission to bring a solid STEM education to all children, will enrich and complement a better-suited program that will allow them to able to deal with newer and ever-changing technologies.